Casehero

 Summary of the Process Control at Polaroid (A) case study

-He also has to make a decision to be able to send Microline (current measurements tool) data to the computer directly.
-Or to purchase a more complex data capturing device, which will cost $100k more, and require a full-time operator.
+He also has to make a decision to be able to send Microline (current measurement tool) data to the computer directly.
+Or to purchase a more complex data-capturing device, which will cost $100k more and require a full-time operator.

 What is the magnitude of the cost of quality problems at the R2 plant?
 How effective were its past procedures for quality management?